erinchen11/bank-demo/README.md

 - Use Viper to Load Config File

 ## Gin Web Framework
-- Build Api Service with Gin
+- Build API Service with Gin
+- Unit Test API with gomock